AdobeDocs/uxp-photoshop/src/pages/index.md

 <InlineAlert variant="info" slots="text"/>

 **IMPORTANT**:
-While this documentation set talks exclusively about Photoshop plugins created using UXP, earlier methods of controlling Photoshop, including CEP (Common Extensibility Platfor) and ExtendScript continue to be supported.
+While this documentation set talks exclusively about Photoshop plugins created using UXP, earlier methods of controlling Photoshop, including CEP (Common Extensibility Platform) and ExtendScript continue to be supported.
 Over time these earlier technologies will be deprecated and then removed from Photoshop, but there is no need to rush to convert your existing plugins to UXP.

 ## Discover